Glenwood, Queensland: Education

 Glenwood State School is a government primary (Prep-6) school for boys and girls at 13 Glenwood School Road (25.9496°S 152.6026°E).
 In 2017, the school had an enrolment of 83 students with 8 teachers (5 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Glenwood; the nearest ones are in Gympie.
+There is no secondary school in Glenwood; the nearest government secondary schools are Tin Can Bay State School (to Year 10) in Tin Can Bay to the east and the two state high schools in Gympie: Gympie State High School and James Nash State High School.

 Events

 Glenwood is a small town except on the third weekend in August when they hold their Swap Meet which is held at the Glenwood Hall.
 The Glenwood Community Centre run many events throughout the year at the Glenwood Hall.